openandclose/tosixinch/docs/intro.rst

   5. ``clean`` the resultant tree.
      (strip some tags, attributes, javascript and css).

-  So the script is only suitable for htmls as complex as this simple method can take.
+  So the program is only suitable for htmls as complex as this simple method can take.
-  For example, perhaps the script is not suitable for academic papers in multiple columns with many figures.
+  For example, perhaps the program is not suitable for academic papers in multiple columns with many figures.